contact us to book a date and time for an assessment

 Why are some panels tilted?

-Drive around and you'll note that some solar panels are mounted flat on the roof and some are tilted at an angle.
-What's the difference?
-Well in addition to facing north, panels are most efficient at around 90 degrees to the sun's rays.
-The ideal angle for the Central Coast and Sydney is about 33 degrees (including the pitch of your roof), corresponding to our position at roughly 33 degrees south of the equator.
+Drive around and you’ll note that some solar panels are mounted flat on the roof and some are tilted at an angle.
+What’s the difference?
+Well in addition to facing north, panels are most efficient at around 90 degrees to the sun’s rays.
+The ideal angle for the Central Coast and Sydney is about 33 degrees corresponding to our position at roughly 33 degrees south of the equator.

-Obviously, installing a tilt system costs more in materials and install time and requires more planning.
-But the investment is worth the cost by getting extra valuable watts out of your system.
+Installing a tilt system requires a few extra components and more planning.
+But the extra investment can yield extra valuable watts out of your system.
 Even if a tilt system is not installed initially, the mounting system can always be changed, and tilt frames added later.